ThibaultJanBeyer/DragSelect/README.md

   customStyles: false,  // If set to true, no styles (except for position absolute) will be applied by default.
   multiSelectKeys: ['ctrlKey', 'shiftKey', 'metaKey'],  // special keys that allow multiselection.
   autoScrollSpeed: 3,  // Speed in which the area scrolls while selecting (if available).
 Unit is pixel per movement.
 Set to 0.0001 to disable autoscrolling.
 Default = 1
+  onDragStart: function(element) {}, // fired when the user clicks in the area.
+This callback gets the event object.
+Executed after DragSelect function code ran, befor the setup of event listeners.
+  onDragMove: function(element) {}, // fired when the user drags.
+This callback gets the event object.
+Executed before DragSelect function code ran, after getting the current mouse position.
   onElementSelect: function(element) {}, // fired every time an element is selected. (element) = just selected node
   onElementUnselect: function(element) {}, // fired every time an element is de-selected. (element) = just de-selected node.
   callback: function(elements) {} // fired once the user releases the mouse. (elements) = selected nodes.